weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

   where
     gcd' : Integer -> Integer -> Integer
     gcd' x y = if y == 0 then x else gcd' y (x % y)

-gcd_common_divisor' : Integer -> Integer -> Bit
-property gcd_common_divisor' x y = x % (gcd x y) == 0 /\ y % (gcd x y) == 0
+/* This property states that gcd x y is a divisor of both x and y */ gcd_common_divisor' : Integer -> Integer -> Bit property gcd_common_divisor' x y = x % (gcd x y) == 0 /\ y % (gcd x y) == 0
 ```
+* `where` introduces locally scoped definitions.
+(Mathematicaians use
+  the word "where" in a similar fashion.)
 * function `gcd'` is scoped within `gcd`
 * function `gcd'` is recursive
 * ```sh